Emergency Room Billing Services in Nebraska

 Heritage Health Emergency Room Billing

-Heritage Health routes emergency room patients through 3 managed care plans: Healthy Blue, UHC, Nebraska Total Care.
+Heritage Health routes emergency room patients through 3 managed care plans: Molina Healthcare of Nebraska (new January 2024), Nebraska Total Care (Centene subsidiary), UnitedHealthcare Community Plan.
 Each MCO has its own emergency room authorization and billing rules that we manage.

-WPS processes Medicare emergency room claims in Nebraska with its own Local Coverage Determinations.
-We navigate WPS's policies around critical care time to prevent medical necessity denials.
+WPS Health Solutions (Jurisdiction 5) processes Medicare emergency room claims in Nebraska with its own Local Coverage Determinations.
+We navigate WPS Health Solutions (Jurisdiction 5)'s policies around critical care time to prevent medical necessity denials.

 Denial Prevention for Nebraska Emergency Room